Deontic Temporal Logic for Formal Verification of AI Ethics: Verification

 \section{Verification}

-In this section, we will see how to use the formalizations described in Section~\ref{deontic logic for reasoning} to verify the ethical aspects of different AI systems used in real-world scenarios.
-To describe the practical application of the formalizations, we use two different AI systems in this work---Loan prediction~\cite{r28_loanprediction} and COMPAS~\cite{r_27evaluatingCOMPAS,r_26propublicaCOMPAS}.
+Building on the formal framework introduced in Section~\ref{deontic logic for reasoning}, this section demonstrates its practical applicability by verifying ethical aspects of real-world AI systems---Loan prediction~\cite{r28_loanprediction} and COMPAS~\cite{r_27evaluatingCOMPAS,r_26propublicaCOMPAS}.
 For each system, various properties have been formulated to verify and ensure ethics.
 These properties are logical formulas of system-level specifications that address various aspects of fairness and explainability.
 They are designed specifically for each AI system and can differ depending on the specific task or the nature of the system.
 The verification process yields either a satisfiability or unsatisfiability response, indicating whether the system fulfills the property.
 If the property does not hold across all system executions, a counterexample is generated.
 The verification is implemented using an open-source theorem prover called Z3.
 It is a Satisfiability Modulo Theory (SMT) solver that is used to check the satisfiability of the logical formulas~\cite{r2_z3}.
-The predicates in Table~\ref{table-predicatesimpln} are used to assist in the formalization of both systems.
-These predicates return either true or false.
-Here, variables $i$ and $j$ denote individuals or users within these systems, each characterized by a vector representation, i.e., $i=(i_1, i_2, ..., i_m)$ where $m$ signifies the number of attributes representing an individual and $i_k$ where $k=1...m$ represents the value of the respective attribute.
+While several formal verification techniques exist—such as model checking~\cite{model_checking} and process algebra~\cite{process_algebra}—we employ theorem proving using Z3 in this work.
+Z3 offers the symbolic expressiveness required to encode deontic-temporal logic, which is essential for modeling ethical constraints like obligations, fairness, and permissions over time.
+Its support for satisfiability modulo theories enables efficient reasoning over complex properties, making it a suitable choice for our framework’s needs.

+We emphasize that the verification performed in this work is \emph{bounded SMT-based satisfiability checking}, not full temporal model checking in the classical sense (i.e., exhaustive state-space exploration of a Kripke structure).
+The label ``Model Checking'' in the sequence diagram (Figure~\ref{fig:z3-seq-diagram}) refers to the general activity of checking whether observed system behavior satisfies a formal specification.
+The underlying engine is the Z3 SMT solver.
+In particular, our framework reasons over \emph{recorded decision outcomes} in a dataset rather than over the internal architecture or learned weights of the underlying machine learning model.